 Look at any venture capital agreement, big or small, and it’s guaranteed that you’re going to see a clause for a proprietary and inventions agreement.
 These clauses protect not just the interests of the investor at the time of investment, but also with what is created from that investment interest.
 In simplicity’s sake, one would argue the investor is already getting rewarded with an agreed-upon return financially.
 However, life and the VC reality is that the investor needs to also protect his or her stake in the future of the company, because those ideas created with germination can be worth far more than just a simple financial return.

-So here are five common examples that should probably be in every agreement worth its salt (and if not it should be amended in before the ink settles on the agreement signature block):
+So here are five common examples that should probably be in every agreement (and if not it should be amended in before the ink settles on the agreement signature block):

 Bind all the officers, not just the company.
 A good PI&I clause will mention and specify all current and former officers, employees, and contracted consultants of the company and bind them into a non-disclosure type lock or similar restrictive bind so that proprietary assets don’t walk away as soon as they are discovered.
 This type of clause clearly defines who owns the proprietary information, and that’s frequently in the investor’s interest when included because it forces the company to also protect the asset when stolen as well (sometimes they aren’t interested to chase an issue).

 Ensure the company’s future.
 The lifeblood of a startup is often its new product idea or service.
 And when it is extremely unique, the product or idea needs to be protected proactively.
 If a clause is in place to do just that, the company’s near-term and longer-term future can be ensured versus being lost by one of the star employees deciding to start his own company or another business stealing the product or service for their own.